Gary123987/MidtermProject/README.md

 - Kristen Tsuboi (Developer, Scrum Master)

 ## Overview
-<p> In a group setting build a full stack application using **Java, Spring MVC, and JPA**.
-This project includes a fully developed database schema, C.R.U.D., user logins authenticated by a mySQL table with different types of users having different permissions, and implementation of a session object.</p>
+In a group setting build a full stack application using __Java, Spring MVC, and JPA__.
+This project includes a fully developed database schema, C.R.U.D., user logins authenticated by a mySQL table with different types of users having different permissions, and implementation of a session object.
 <br>
-<p>**EventLight** is an application that displays different events at different venues. </p>
+__EventLight__ is an application that displays different events at different venues.

 ## Description
 how it works and what each user can do